Big data and law enforcement

 These queries are trivial to execute against a standard graph database (such as Neo4j), a traditional relational database management system (such as Microsoft SQL), or even just using spreadsheets, if you prefer.
 All are compatible with our data visualization tools.

 If we run a query to find occurrences containing “liquor store” and “witness”, here’s how it looks as a graph:

 You can see occurrences and individuals shown in both the graph visualization chart and time bar.
 The time bar breaks down the times of each occurrence, so you can filter the chart by occurrence or by time range.

 This view shows us that some node clusters contain witnesses of multiple occurrences – these are likely to be liquor store workers.
 We can also see many incidents have occurred without witnesses.
 This seems strange and could be a quirk in classification by officers that needs further exploration.

 We can plot some or all nodes against a map, then apply clever filtering and styling options to the occurrence locations:

 Instead of nodes and links we’re showing a heatmap.
 When we search for “liquor store”, we now get a clearer view of potential crime hotspots.

-It’s clear where events have taken place, and again, the Time Bar lets us to slice the visualization by date and time.
-This may be useful information for officer dispatch or analysis purposes.
+It’s clear where events have taken place, and again, the time bar lets us slice the visualization by date and time.
+This is useful information for officer dispatch or analysis purposes.
 For example, liquor store crimes committed outside those hotspots at unusual times may represent outliers that need further investigation.

-This post focused on a small subset of the data available to law enforcement, namely CAD and RMS data.
-Graph visualization helps to provide a holistic view of crimes at both an event-level and trend-level that help analysts and officers fight crimes more efficiently.
+This post focused on a small subset of the data available to law enforcement, specifically CAD and RMS data.
+Advanced timeline and graph visualization helps to provide a holistic view of crimes at both an event-level and trend-level that help analysts and officers fight crimes more efficiently.

-In future posts in this series we’ll explore the benefits visualization with KeyLines can provide to other data sources.
-In the meantime, if you’d like to learn more about KeyLines, get in touch or request a free trial account.
+If you’d like to learn more about our data visualization toolkits, get in touch or request a free trial account.